DataDog/dd-sdk-android/README.md

 ### Coil

-If you use Coil to load images in your application, take a look at Datadog's [dedicated library](integrations/dd-sdk-android-coil/README.md).
+If you use Coil to load images in your application, see Datadog's [dedicated library](integrations/dd-sdk-android-coil/README.md).

 ### Fresco

-If you use Fresco to load images in your application, take a look at Datadog's [dedicated library](integrations/dd-sdk-android-fresco/README.md).
+If you use Fresco to load images in your application, see Datadog's [dedicated library](integrations/dd-sdk-android-fresco/README.md).

 ### Glide

-If you use Glide to load images in your application, take a look at Datadog's [dedicated library](integrations/dd-sdk-android-glide/README.md).
+If you use Glide to load images in your application, see Datadog's [dedicated library](integrations/dd-sdk-android-glide/README.md).

 ### Jetpack Compose

-If you use Jetpack Compose in your application, take a look at Datadog's [dedicated library](integrations/dd-sdk-android-compose/README.md).
+If you use Jetpack Compose in your application, see Datadog's [dedicated library](integrations/dd-sdk-android-compose/README.md).

 ### SQLDelight